Kfar Etzion: History

-Migdal Eder
+Migdal Eder (1927-29)

 In January 1927, the Zikhron David society, a group of Orthodox Jews from the Mea Shearim neighborhood of Jerusalem, established a small farming community, Migdal Eder, on land near to the present site of Kfar Etzion.
-The name was taken from a verse in the Bible, Genesis 35:21, which referenced a tower by the same name.
+The name was taken from a verse in the Bible, Genesis 35:21, which referred to a tower of the same name.
 A group of 15 families, including 12 Yemenite families, settled on the land.
 The farming outcomes were very disappointing and pleas for help from the Zionist Executive and the Palestine Jewish Colonization Association were rejected.
 After one year, only 7 families remained.
 At the onset of the 1929 Palestine riots, the remaining settlers fled and local Arabs destroyed the buildings.
 Residents of the neighboring Palestinian village of Beit Ummar sheltered the farmers, but they could not return to their land.

-El haHar
+El haHar company (1933-36)

 The El haHar ("to the mountain") settlement company was founded by Shmuel Zvi Holzmann in 1933.
 Holzmann bought land, mostly from Migdal Eder, and leased land from a nearby Russian convent.
 The intention was to found three settlements: Kfar Etzion, Pri-Amal and Ya'ar Etzion.
 The name "Etzion" was a play on Holzmann's own name, as "Holz" means "wood" in German and Yiddish, while "etz (עץ)" means "wood" in Hebrew.
 However workers preparing the site left in 1936 due to the beginning of the Arab Revolt.
 Much of the land was purchased by the Jewish National Fund to keep it in Jewish hands.

-Old Kfar Etzion
+Old Kfar Etzion (1943-48)

 In the early 1940s, additional land in the area was purchased by the Jewish National Fund, including some from a Benedictine monastery and some from Arabs (despite the 1939 White Paper's ban on land sales to Jews in the area).
 The site of Kfar Etzion was settled in 1943 by Kvutzat Avraham of the religious Hapoel HaMizrachi movement.
 During the next four years, three additional kibbutzim were founded in the area, creating what became known as the Etzion bloc.
 All of them were destroyed in the 1948 Arab-Israeli War, and the entire area came under Jordanian rule.

 The kibbutzim held off the attacks for ten days until Kfar Etzion fell on 14 May 1948.
-In the fighting, 157 Jewish defenders died, including a number who were killed after surrendering.
+In the fighting, 157 Jewish defenders died, including a number who were the subjects of the Kfar Etzion massacre, killed after surrendering.
 The other three kibbutzim surrendered.
 The inhabitants there were taken as prisoners of war and released nine months later.

-New Kfar Etzion settlement
+New Kfar Etzion (est. 1967)

 In 1967 Israel occupied the West Bank in the Six-Day War.
 The Israeli cabinet decided to re-establish the settlement of Kfar Etzion despite receiving legal advice that establishing such settlements in occupied territory would be illegal under the Fourth Geneva Convention.
 A key figure identified with Kfar Etzion's reestablishment after 1967 is Hanan Porat, who lived on the kibbutz as a child prior to its destruction in 1948.